Madera County is comprised of three subbasins, designated by the CA Department of Water Resources as critically overdrafted, and “high priority”:

-Each of these subbasins submitted a Groundwater Sustainability Plan (GSP) or GSPs by January 2020, which showed a plan to achieve “sustainability” by the year 2040.
+Each of these subbasins submitted a Groundwater Sustainability Plan (GSP) or GSPs in January 2020, which showed a plan to achieve “sustainability” by the year 2040.

 The Madera Subbasin is comprised of seven groundwater sustainability agencies: Madera County, City of Madera, Madera Irrigation District, Root Creek Water District, Madera Water District, New Stone Water District, and Gravelly Ford Water District.

 Madera County encompasses a portion of the Delta-Mendota Subbasin, including the following groundwater sustainability agencies: Aliso Water District, Madera County, and the San Joaquin River Exchange Contractors.
 All GSPs can be found on this website for review.

 - Rural Communities and the Sustainable Groundwater Management Act

 - General Facts (English & Español) (Self Help Enterprises)

 - State & Regional Water Boards Basics (State Water Board)

 - Purpose of Use for Underground Storage (State Water Board)